Drug Companies Are Putting Their Greed on Full Display as Inflation Reduction Act Turns One

 Who Is Behind These Lawsuits?

 The plaintiffs are strategically filing these junk lawsuits in a variety of different federal court jurisdictions.
 Merck & Co. filed in the District Court for the District of Columbia, Bristol Myers Squibb and Janssen Pharmaceuticals, Inc., owned by Johnson & Johnson, filed in the District of New Jersey Trenton Vicinage, PhRMA et al. filed in the Western District of Texas, and the US Chamber of Commerce et al. filed in the Southern District of Ohio Western Division.
-Boehringer Ingelheim filed in the District of Connecticut, while AstraZeneca filed in the District of Delaware and Novartis filed in the District of New Jersey.
+Boehringer Ingelheim filed in the District of Connecticut, AstraZeneca filed in the District of Delaware, and Novartis & Novo Nordisk filed separately in the District of New Jersey.

 Merck.
 Merck sells Januvia, a Type 2 diabetes drug that has been selected for negotiation.
-Januvia has been on the market without competition for 17 years, and has grossed Merck $49.9 billion in sales since its launch.
+Januvia has been on the market without competition for 17 years and has grossed Merck $49.9 billion in sales since its launch.
 Medicare has spent nearly $28 billion on the drug since 2010, spending an average of $4,343 per beneficiary as of 2021.
-Patients in countries like Australia paid around 87 percent less.
-Merck also manufactures Keytruda, a life-saving cancer immunotherapy drug that Medicare spent nearly $4 billion on in 2021 alone while Merck CEO Robert Davis raked in $13.72 million.
+Patients in countries like Australia paid around 87 percent less – all while Merck CEO Robert Davis raked in $13.72 million.

 Bristol Myers Squibb.
 Bristol Myers Squibb (BMS) is motivated to block the negotiation program because its blockbuster drug Eliquis, a highly profitable blood thinner that can be as much as 78 percent cheaper overseas, has been selected for negotiation.
 In 2021 alone, Medicare spent over $12.5 billion on the blood clot drug, which is taken by over three million Medicare beneficiaries.
 BMS also believes their cancer drug Opdivo is likely to qualify for negotiation; Medicare spent approximately $1.6 billion on Opdivo in 2021.